 Subsequently, the Federal Aid Highway Act of 1973 mandated the realignment of federal aid roads on the basis of a standardized functional classification system.
 This process remains in effect today.

 Who Maintains the Functional Classification System?

-TMPD determines the functional classification of the road by type of trips, expected volume, what systems the roadway connects and whether the proposed functional classification falls within the mileage percentage thresholds established by the Federal Highway Administration (FHWA).
+TMPD determines the functional classification according to federal guidance that takes into account type of trips, expected volume, what systems the roadway connects and whether the proposed functional classification falls within the mileage percentage thresholds established by the Federal Highway Administration (FHWA).

 Functional class impacts several factors including:

-Functional classification determines road design features.
-Applicable geometric design standards of the VDOT Road Design Manual (which adopts the American Association of State Highway Transportation Officials' 2004 Green Book’s design level-of-service guidance on pages 84-85), as well as local and / or Subdivision Street Requirements relating to 24 VAC 30-91, collector or arterial standards.
+- Determining road design features.
+Applicable geometric design standards of the VDOT Road Design Manual (which adopts the American Association of State Highway Transportation Officials' (AASHTO) 2011 Green Book’s design level-of-service guidance on pages 2 - 66 and 2 - 67), as well as local and / or Subdivision Street Requirements relating to 24 VAC 30-91, collector or arterial standards.

-and /or maintenance of local roads, which are ineligible for federal funding and responsibilities, for this class of roads are private, local and / or state government concerns.
+- Development and /or maintenance of local roads, which are ineligible for federal funding and responsibilities, for this class of roads are private, local and / or state government concerns.

 - Data-record group types, such as mileage table records for certain road classes.